WordPress/blueprints/docs/troubleshoot-debug-blueprints.md

 - The Blueprint you’re trying to run.
 - The error message you’re seeing, if any.
 - The full output from the browser developer tools.
-- Any other relevant information that might help us understand the issue: OS, broswer version, etc.
+- Any other relevant information that might help us understand the issue: OS, browser version, etc.

 ***